0 Items

 The diocesan One Body & One Spirit Appeal is once again accepting grant applications for ministry projects in congregations, schools, and affiliated institutions while continuing to allocate wildfire-relief funds according to guidelines set by the Corporation of the Diocese.
 Donors may choose for their One Body & One Spirit donation to go to funds for ministry projects or to fire -relief.

 Similarly, click here to make gifts for ministry project grants, for which the application packet is here.
-The Corporation of the Diocese is scheduled to approve the next ministry grants at its upcoming June meeting.
+The Corporation of the Diocese is scheduled to approve the next ministry grants at its upcoming June meeting, and the next application deadline will be November 1.

-Meanwhile, new grants for local ministry projects – not only repairs, but also any unbudgeted program initiatives – may be drawn from the $384,646 raised in 541 gifts from 286 donors to the diocesan One Body & One Spirit Appeal in 2022-24.
+New grants for local ministry projects – not only repairs, but also any unbudgeted program initiatives – will be drawn from the $385.055 raised in 544 gifts from 288 donors to the One Body & One Spirit Appeal in 2022-25.

 Please join the 1,164 donors who, to date, have raised $643,806 raised in over 1,172 gifts to the 2022-25 One Body & One Spirit Annual Appeal.